cloudera/director-spi/README.md

 * [Important notice](#important-notice)

 ### Introduction
-[Cloudera Director](http://www.cloudera.com/content/cloudera/en/products-and-services/director.html) enables deployment of Hadoop clusters in cloud environments.
+[Cloudera Altus Director](http://www.cloudera.com/content/cloudera/en/products-and-services/director.html) enables deployment of Hadoop clusters in cloud environments.

-The [Cloudera Director Service Provider Interface](https://github.com/cloudera/director-spi) (Director SPI) defines an [open source](https://github.com/cloudera/director-spi/blob/master/LICENSE.txt) Java interface that plugins implement to add support for additional cloud providers to Cloudera Director.
+The [Cloudera Altus Director Service Provider Interface](https://github.com/cloudera/director-spi) (Altus Director SPI) defines an [open source](https://github.com/cloudera/director-spi/blob/master/LICENSE.txt) Java interface that plugins implement to add support for additional cloud providers to Cloudera Altus Director.

-Plugin packaging, installation, and usage are discussed in detail below, but at a high level, a plugin and its dependencies are packaged in a single jar with metadata that allows Cloudera Director to recognize and load the plugin.
+Plugin packaging, installation, and usage are discussed in detail below, but at a high level, a plugin and its dependencies are packaged in a single jar with metadata that allows Cloudera Altus Director to recognize and load the plugin.

 ### Getting started